oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-what-is-the-best-tool-for-your-email-marketing/rule.md

-### Built-in Options:​​​
+### Built-in Options:
-​​​​​​​1.
-Dynamics ​​CRM the built​​​​​-in optio​​n is CRM | Marketing | Quick Campaigns​​​​​ ​
+1. Dynamics CRM the built-in option is CRM | Marketing | Quick Campaigns

-> ​+ SendGrid (basic mail server with basic reporting)
+> + SendGrid (basic mail server with basic reporting)

-- ​​Nice - ​editing of email
+- Nice - editing of email
-- ​No opening emails
+- No opening emails
 - Nice - Dynamics CRM Integration (Built-in)
 - No end to end tracking of a purchase
 - Very cheap - $10 per month

-​​​​Bad Example: ​Does not match requirements.​
+Bad Example: Does not match requirements.

 ###

-### 3rd Party Options:​​​
+### 3rd Party Options:
-1. Mail Chimp (basic)​
+1. Mail Chimp (basic)

 - Nice - editing of email
 - Nice - can see opening an email